aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Center.md

 ## Remarks

 This will toggle the centralize rendering from either false to true or true to false depending on its existing state.
-This rendering will reposition the [textholder](../../Notable%20local%20variable/textholder.md) to the center in [life cycle > Letter processing](../../life%20cycle.md#letter-processing) during rendering each time.
+This rendering will reposition the [textholder](../../Notable%20local%20variable/textholder.md) to the center in [SetText Life Cycle > Letter processing](../../SetText%20Life%20Cycle.md#letter-processing) during rendering each time.
 This allows the text to be rendered in the center of the parent.